Beginning January 18, Maryland will enter Phase 1B of Maryland’s vaccine distribution program.

 Note: Currently, rental requests are not being accepted.
 Check back with local offices beginning May 3, 2021 for an updated status.

 - Pickleball courts

 - Skate parks

-Note: We ask that skaters wear masks, practice social distancing, and that there are less than ten skaters at a time in the skate park.
+Note: In an effort to keep our members safe, we ask that skaters wear masks, practice social distancing, and that there are less than 10 skaters at a time in the park.

 Closed to the Public: